westonrobot/wrdocs/source/_general/communication.rst

 Starting CAN connection
 -----------------------

-During the setting up of CAN connection, the protocol used to read the CAN Frame will be set.
+During the setting up of the CAN connection, the protocol used to read the CAN Frame `ParseCANFrame()` will be set.

 Since each platform will process CAN Frames differently, each platform will write its own ParseCANFrame(can_frame *rx_frame) function.

-To ensure the safe operation of the robot, the robots requires a steady stream of commands from the computer.
+To ensure the safe operation of the robots, the robots requires a steady stream of commands from the computer.
-This is to ensure that if communication is lost, the robot would not be stuck executing the previously sent command, and instead the robot will stop moving.
+This is to ensure that if communication is lost, the robots would not be stuck executing the previously sent command, and instead the robot will stop moving.

 Maintaining stream of CAN Frames